Image: Martin Day / The Boar

 The Icelandic and Spanish broadcasters have both called for a discussion to be held by the European Broadcasting Union (EBU) – which organises the contest – over whether Israel should be allowed to compete in this year’s contest.
 The Slovenian broadcaster has gone one step further, calling on Israel’s removal from the contest.

-The EBU Director Martin Green has reiterated, however, that Israel will be allowed to compete in this year’s contest, represented by singer Yuval Raphael.
-Green said in an interview: “Events like Eurovision are about reminding the world of the best it can be.
-What matters is what unites us, not what divides us.”
+The EBU Director Martin Green has reiterated, however, that Israel will be allowed to compete in this year’s contest, stating in an interview that “what matters [in the contest] is what unites us, not what divides us.”

-For students still wanting to experience an outdoor Eurovision event, the Eurovision Festival – which was first held last year – will be returning to Leamington’s Pump Room Gardens.
+For students still wanting to experience an outdoor Eurovision event, Leamington’s Eurovision Festival will be returning again this year.

-Regardless of whether potential protest action factored into the cancellation of the piazza screening, the Pump Room Gardens event will not be exempt from the possibility of similar dissent.
+Regardless of whether potential protest action factored into the cancellation of the piazza screening, the event in Pump Room Gardens will not be exempt from the possibility of similar dissent.

 Eden Golan’s performance was disrupted at Leamington’s Eurovision Festival last year by local pro-Palestine demonstrators.
 Image: Nikolai Morton / The Boar

-At the 2024 grand final screening, members of local activist group ‘Justice for Palestinians – Leamington Spa’ held up Palestinian flags and “Israel: nul points” signs next to the big screen during the Israeli performance, which eventually finished fifth in the contest.
+At the 2024 screening, members of local activist group ‘Justice for Palestinians – Leamington Spa’ held up Palestinian flags and “Israel: nul points” signs next to the big screen during the Israeli performance.

-While another year goes by without a Eurovision event on campus, the University did tell The Boar: “Next academic year, you are likely to see the return of some events we didn’t run this year, alongside new events and community building projects, all of which we’ll announce on our website as soon as possible.”
+While another year goes by without a Eurovision event on campus, the University did tell The Boar: “Next academic year, you are likely to see the return of some events we didn’t run this year, alongside new events and community building projects.”

 The University did not confirm, however, whether the Eurovision screening will be one of the returning events.